alchemistry/alchemlyb/joss_paper/paper.md

 General and robust workflows following best practices are also provided, which can be used as reference implementations and examples.

 First and foremost, scientific code must be correct and we try to ensure this requirement by following best software engineering practices during development, close to full test coverage of all code in the library (currently 99%), and providing citations to published papers for included algorithms.
-We use a curated, public data set (*alchemtest* (https://github.com/alchemistry/alchemtest)) for automated testing.
+We use a curated, public data set ([*alchemtest*](https://github.com/alchemistry/alchemtest)) for automated testing; code in *alchemtest* is published under the open source BSD-3 clause license while all data are included under an [open license](https://opendefinition.org/licenses/#recommended-conformant-licenses) such as [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (public domain) or [CC-BY](http://opendefinition.org/licenses/cc-by/) (attribution required).

 The guiding design principles are summarized as: